roghpav/decaycal/README.md

 # decaycal
-Simple isotope decay calculator with label printing features
+Simple isotope decay calculator with the ability to print labels